 Mitchell High School provides 600 hours of elective study in Years 9 and 10.
 Students choose from a wide range of electives in Years 9 and 10 and every attempt is made to give students the electives that they have indicated as their high priorities.
 This will not always be possible and then the students' other priorities are looked at.
 Year 10 elective selections are processed first and then Year 9.

-Year 9 students select three electives.
+Year 9 students select three electives; one MUST be a Board Developed Course.